aws/aws-cdk/packages/@aws-cdk/core/README.md

 By using the appropriate plugin, you can make the CDK application check the generated CloudFormation templates against your policies immediately after synthesis.
-If there are any violations, the synthesis will fail and a report will be printed to the console.
+If there are any violations, the synthesis will fail and a report will be printed to the console or to a file (see below).

 > **Note**
 > This feature is considered experimental, and both the plugin API and the